FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 1. In Steam, uninstall Skyrim: Special Edition (Right-click > Manage > Uninstall).
 2. If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Properties… > Local Files > Browse Local Files…), delete them.
 3. Install Skyrim: Special Edition.
+4. Once the game is installed, make sure it is set to English in Steam (Right-click > Properties > Language)

 Also make sure you have deleted or disabled any and all Creation Club content that may have downloaded with the game.